-The Montana Department of Transportation (MDT) is installing centerline rumble strips across the Missoula District in western Montana to save lives and reduce roadway departure crashes on Montana’s undivided highways.
+The Montana Department of Transportation (MDT) is installing low-noise centerline rumble strips across the Missoula District in western Montana to save lives and reduce roadway departure crashes on Montana's undivided highways.
 Roadway departure crashes occur when a vehicle crosses into the oncoming lane of traffic or crosses the edge line of the roadway.
 They are one of the most common and severe types of crash.

 Rumble strips are grooves in the pavement that produce a rumbling noise and vibration when a vehicle drives over the strip.
 Shoulder rumble strips have been utilized on Montana's highways for decades to alert drivers veering off the side of the road.
 Centerline rumble strips are now being installed along the centerline of undivided highways to continue to improve the safety of Montana's highways.